๐Ÿ™ˆEvolutionary Biology

 • Quantitative trait variation decreases, limiting the raw material available for future adaptive evolution

-• Extinction vortex risk increases as populations lose the diversity needed to respond to environmental challenges
+• Extinction vortex risk increases as populations lose the diversity needed to respond to environmental challenges.
+Reduced diversity leads to lower fitness, which shrinks the population further, which accelerates diversity loss.

 Events That Reduce Population Size

 Sudden demographic crashes create opportunities for drift to reshape populations dramatically.
-When few individuals survive to reproduce, their allele frequencies—not the original population's—become the new baseline.
+When few individuals survive to reproduce, their allele frequencies become the new baseline.

 Population Bottleneck

-• Recovery doesn't restore diversity—even if numbers rebound, the genetic variation lost during the bottleneck is gone permanently without new mutation or gene flow
+• Recovery doesn't restore diversity.
+Even if numbers rebound quickly, the genetic variation lost during the bottleneck is gone permanently unless new mutation or gene flow introduces it again.
+This is why a species can have millions of individuals yet still carry the genetic signature of a past bottleneck.

 Founder Effect

-• Colonization events occur when a small number of individuals establish a new, isolated population
+The founder effect occurs when a small number of individuals colonize a new, isolated area and establish a new population.

 • Sampling bias means founders carry allele frequencies that may differ substantially from the source population